Reiryoku-Technologies/pro-inspector/README.md

 A list of tasks for the future.

 - [x] Create a format for arrays
+- [x] Show functions/methods named parameters
 - [ ] Create a format for maps, weak maps and sets
 - [ ] Allow using custom syntax highlight colors

+Create an issue to suggest improvements and/or report a bug.